46503145/COMP3100-Distributed-Systems/README.md

-Week 3, 4, 5 and 6's workshops are finished.
-Stage 1 has been completed.
+Workshops from week 1 to week 12 has been finished.
+Both are The COMP3100 Stage 1 and 2 have been completed.